 Now to him who is able to keep you from stumbling, and to present you faultless before the presence of his glory with exceeding joy, to God our Savior, who alone is wise, be glory and majesty, dominion and power, both now and forever.
 Amen.
 Jude 24-25

-One hundred forty-four thousand started out down on the Earth and a 144,000 arrived safely home in Heaven and so will you and I, dear child of God.
+One hundred forty-four thousand started out down on the Earth and a 144,000, arrived safely home in Heaven and so will you and I, dear saint.
 That's because it is God who does the keeping, you see.
-And, we can take that to the bank.
+We can take that to the bank.
 He never loses a single one of his own.

 Now, for millennia, the Church has been involved in carrying out the Lord’s commission to go into all the earth and preach the gospel to every creature (Matthew 28:19).
 However, she has never been completely successful.
-In fact, during some ages the Church has been a complete flop at getting the Word of God out.
+In fact, during some ages the Church has been a complete flop at getting the gospel out.
 She has failed in the past and will fail again in the future.
 Our own generation will fail, as well.
-We will not get the Word of Christ out to every creature of our own generation.
-The 144,000 will also take their best shot, even giving their lives for it, but they too will come up short.
+Sadly, we will not get the good news about Christ out to every creature of our own generation.
+During the coming Great Tribulation, the 144,000, will also take their best shot, even giving their lives for it, but they too will come up short.
 Ultimately, it’s going to take an angel from God to complete the job.
 I believe it was this very angel with the loud voice that Jesus was thinking of when he said,